Minnesota’s Climate is Changing

 You can take immediate and direct action to reduce your carbon footprint and transition away from fossil fuels.
 You can join together with neighbors, coworkers, and members of your faith community to make the switch to renewable energy.
 You can join with local organizations like the Citizen’s Climate Lobby and MN350 to lobbying business and government to make needed changes.
 And you can take action to protect our planet’s natural systems so they can do their work of storing carbon.

 We know our actions alone won’t be big enough to stop the changes now underway, but it may buy us time to find more and bigger solutions.

 In the meantime, we need to help people understand the extreme weather changes we are now and will soon be experiencing.
 Only then can we take realistic action to prepare for a future that does not look like our past.
 The time to build resilience is now.
 Contact Transition Twin Cities for ideas on how to engage your community.

 The truth is, the rate of climate change is increasing.
 It will impact our water, our food supply, and our health.
 We need to use our time and resources wisely.

-- Learn the skills we need to be able to respond in an emergency.
+- Learn the skills you will need in a severe weather emergency.

-- Build stronger, more cohesive communities of support so we’re ready and able to come together.
+- Grow stronger, more cohesive communities of support so we’re ready and able to come together.

 We are on this journey together.